 The seller’s criteria of risk can be based on beta, some singular mandate or some flaw in their analysis and valuation which forces them to sell.
 The important thing to do is to differentiate the risk that causes volatility and the risk that causes permanent loss which is concentrated risk.

 Uncertainty as it relates to investing is the inability to assess the magnitude of a given outcome in which an event can take place.

 Every event that unfolds has an outcome.
 These outcomes have varying levels of results because there are many different events that can transpire.

 When the strength of an outcome of an event can be fairly predicted, it is said that uncertainty is low.
 When uncertainty is low, capital has a very high probability of returning safely.

 When the strength of an outcome of an event cannot be fairly predicted, then it is said that uncertainty becomes very high.
 When uncertainty is very high, capital has a very low probability of returning safely.

 When concentrated risk is identified, bracing for uncertainty must be done.
 To brace for uncertainty, one has to take reliable information and reason out the possible outcomes using a kind of sensitivity analysis.

 The kind of sensitivity analysis preferred is more of a qualitative than quantitative approach where a best case, base case and worst case scenario are determined.
 The point of doing a sensitivity analysis is to know generally what the security will be worth in each of these scenarios if concentrated risk that is identified were to play out.

-In my opinion, risk and uncertainty cannot and should not be quantified.
-Risk and uncertainty should only be reasoned out based on sound judgment backed by information that has been reduced down to the reliable.
+In my opinion, risk and uncertainty cannot and should not be overly quantified.
+Risk and uncertainty should be reasoned out based on sound judgment backed by information that has been reduced down to the reliable.